EXPLAINER-How black boxes of crashed Chinese jet will be handled | Technology

 - China

-Chinese authorities said on Wednesday they had recovered one of the black boxes of a China Eastern Airlines jet that plunged into a mountainside on Monday with 132 people on board.
+Chinese authorities on Sunday recovered the second black box from a China Eastern Airlines jet that plunged into a mountainside last Monday with 132 people on board, state media reported.
+The recovery of the flight data recorder (FDR) from the crash site follows the retrieval of the cockpit voice recorder (CVR) on Wednesday.

-An official at China's aviation regulator said the black box that was found was "severely damaged" and they were unsure if it was the flight data recorder or the cockpit voice recorder at this stage.
-Both of the jet's black boxes were manufactured by Honeywell , the official said, without naming the models.

 This is how the black box readout process works.
 WHAT ARE BLACK BOXES?